Welcome to a huge list of psychological pricing strategies.

 “…at both very low discount depths and exaggerated discount depths, retailers should use sale price display locations that hinder initiation of the subtraction task.
 This is because when consumers calculate these discount depths, they may either suspect the retailer of opportunistic motives (in the case of very low discounts) or question product quality (in the case of exaggerated discounts).”
 (Biswas et al., 2013, pp. 63)

 Discounts can be harmful.
-When you stop offering a discount, you might cause people to (a) choose a competitor’s product or (b) wait for the next discount.
+When you end a discount, you might cause people to (a) choose a competitor’s product or (b) wait for the next discount.

-In any marketplace, when retailers end discounts on premium products, demand shifts toward lower priced products.
-However, when retailers end discounts on lower priced products, the distribution of demand remains the same:
+When retailers retract discounts on premium products, demand shifts toward lower priced products.
+However, when retailers end discounts on lower priced products, demand remains the same:

 That effect occurs because of price saliency…

 “A price discount posted by a brand not typically assumed by consumers to compete on the basis of price (i.e., a discounted higher quality, higher price brand) is particularly likely to be perceived as unusual and should cause price salience…causing an immediate increase in the amount of attention paid to price information and, ultimately, an increase in the weight accorded to the price attribute in subsequent choices.”
 (Wathieu, Muthukrishnan, & Bronnenberg, 2004, pp. 657)